History of Place de la République

 The Place de la République underwent many architectural and artistic changes before taking on the appearance you know today.
 Here's a look back at the history of this great historic square.

-As you stroll along the Place de la République, have you ever wondered about the history of this great Parisian square, and especially of its impressive monument at its center?
+As you stroll around Place de la République, have you ever wondered about the history of this large Parisian square and, above all, its impressive monument in the center?

 Histoire de la Place de la RépubliqueHistoire de la Place de la RépubliqueHistoire de la Place de la RépubliqueHistoire de la Place de la République

-Shortly afterwards, in 1854, the Place du Château d'Eau was laid out by Baron Haussmann as part of his grand plan to reshape Paris under the Second Empire.
-Haussmann created a large rectangular square, razing several theaters on the Boulevard du Temple to the ground.
-Architect Gabriel Davioud created a new fountain adorned with eight bronze lions, which was also moved - to the Place Félix Eboué in the 12th arrondissement.
+Shortly afterwards, in 1854, the Place du Château d'Eau was redesigned by Baron Haussmann as part of his grand plan to redevelop Paris during the Second Empire.
+Haussmann created a large rectangular square, demolishing several theaters on the Boulevard du Temple to make way for it.
+Architect Gabriel Davioud created a new fountain decorated with eight bronze lions, which was also moved to Place Félix Eboué in the 12th arrondissement.

-In 1879, the square was definitively renamed Place de la République in homage to the values of the Republic.
-To mark the occasion, an architectural competition was organized to erect a monument to the grandeur of the Republic on the square.
-The competition was won by the Morice brothers, who created the 25-meter-high bronze Monument de la République.
+In 1879, the square was officially named Place de la République in homage to the values of the Republic.
+To mark the occasion, an architectural competition was organized to design a monument on the square that would reflect the grandeur of the Republic.
+The competition was won by the Morice brothers, who created the Monument de la République, a 25-meter-high bronze structure.
 It was inaugurated on July 14, 1883, France's national holiday!

-During the Occupation of Paris, the Germans housed their troops in the barracks on Place de la République.
-It was the last German stronghold to be retaken by French resistance fighters and soldiers, on August 25, 1944!
+During the Occupation of Paris, the Germans housed their troops in the barracks located on Place de la République.
+It was also the last German stronghold to be recaptured by the Resistance and French soldiers on August 25, 1944!

-In 2013, the Place de la République underwent a complete makeover.
-The Mairie de Paris (Paris City Hall) has chosen to give pride of place to pedestrians, skateboarders and cyclists, reducing the area for cars.
-It's now the perfect place to host aperitifs with friends, events and open-air concerts.
+In 2013, Place de la République underwent a complete transformation.
+The Paris City Council decided to give priority to pedestrians, skateboarders, and cyclists by reducing the space allocated to cars.
+It is now the perfect place for drinks with friends, events, and outdoor concerts.
 A favorite spot for families and night owls, Place de la République has plenty to offer for your summer evenings.

 Practical information